 Our picture shows Keith and son Adam supporting their football team at Wembley (some years ago now!!!).
 Can you work out which Club they are supporting - answer is revealed on the Personalised Mugs page.

 Adam, Nick and oldest son Simon occasionally help in the business, all the time learning the trade before it comes the time when the "old man" retires .... he expects around 2053 when he'll be 100 yo.

 Since we launched the business, our core product has been the WYCOMBE RHINO COATED MUG in what is commonly known as a DURHAM shape, featured above which is still the basis of our supplies and our best seller.
 That is now joined by the almost identical DURAGLAZE MUG which offers the plain white, two tone coloured and coloured rim and handle variations.

-These are all high quality mugs produced in the far east (our mugs are mainly produced in Thailand) and printed at our works in Herefordshire.
+These are all high quality mugs produced in the far east (mainly in Thailand) and printed at our works in Herefordshire.

 You may ask why two types of similar mug?
 In truth they have slightly different dishwashing properties, packaging differs, Duraglaze offers the colours option and of course price is a consideration.
 But no business should have all it's eggs in one basket so it is just common sense to have two suppliers up our sleeves.

-We also offer a PORCELAIN MUG and a BONE CHINA MUG to make up a full range of styles, price offers and qualities.
+We also offer a PORCELAIN MUG and ENAMEL MUG to make up a full range of styles, price offers and qualities.

-If you would like to know more about the range of mugs we can supply please visit out 'About Mugs' page. (click on the highlighted words to go to the page).
+If you would like to know more about the range of mugs we can supply please visit out PRODUCTS pages in our "Mugs and Accessories" section.